Max Patkin: Career

 After an arm injury curtailed his minor league career, Patkin joined the Navy during World War II.

 Stationed in Hawaii in 1944, Patkin was pitching for a service team, and Joe DiMaggio homered off the lanky right-hander.
 In mock anger, Patkin threw his glove down then followed DiMaggio around the bases, much to the delight of the fans—and a career was born.

-Later in the 1940s, Patkin was hired as a coach by Bill Veeck and the Cleveland Indians.
+Later in the 1940s, Patkin was hired as a First Base coach by Bill Veeck and the Cleveland Indians.
 After Veeck sold the team in 1949, Patkin began barnstorming around the country.

 As a barnstormer, Patkin played minor league stadiums throughout the United States and Canada.
 He had a face seemingly made of rubber which he could contort into various shapes.
 Patkin was rail thin and wore a baggy uniform with a question mark (?) on the back in place of a number, and a ballcap that was always askew.
 While some derided his act as corny, he became a beloved figure in baseball circles.

-The Clown Prince received a promotion in 1988, when Patkin was named King of Baseball at that year's Winter Meetings in Atlanta, and can be seen appearing (as himself) alongside Kevin Costner and Tim Robbins in the popular baseball movie Bull Durham made the same year.
+The Clown Prince received a promotion in 1988, when Patkin was named King of Baseball at that year's Winter Meetings in Atlanta, and can be seen appearing (as himself) alongside Kevin Costner, Tim Robbins, and Susan Sarandon in the popular baseball movie Bull Durham made the same year.

 Patkin estimated he made more than 4,000 appearances.
-On July 20, 1969, he played to a crowd of four in Great Falls, Montana as most fans were home watching Neil Armstrong and Buzz Aldrin land on the moon.
+On July 20, 1969, he played to a crowd of four in Great Falls, Montana as most fans were home watching Neil Armstrong and Buzz Aldrin land on the Moon.
 Between 1944 and 1993, he did not miss an appearance, by his own account.